1517: Martin Luther nailed his ninety-five theses to the door of Wittenburg Church, setting off the Protestant Reformation.

 Perhaps the most important challenges facing today’s Amish are changes in mainstream society.
 New laws requiring photo IDs to accomplish such everyday tasks as opening a bank account pose formidable barriers to more conservative Amish groups whose Ordnungs forbid photographs.
 Requirements that tax documents be filed on line also stymy the individual Amish farmer, who likely lacks not only a computer but a phone and phone line.
 Other developments, such as changes to building codes or new regulations regarding child labor and insurance, have also resulted in charges against members of Amish churches.

 “Amish Population Profile 2015.”
-Young Center for Anabaptist and Pietist Studies, Elizabethtown College. http://groups.etown.edu/amishstudies/statistics/amish-population-profile-2015.
+Young Center for Anabaptist and Pietist Studies, Elizabethtown College.
+Accessed from http://groups.etown.edu/amishstudies/statistics/amish-population-profile-2015 on 7 March 2016.

 Crowley, William K. 1978.
 “Old Order Amish Settlement: Diffusion and Growth.
 Annals of the Association of American Geographers 68: 249-64.